 The director shall employ and designate those employees of his/her division who shall perform the duties of animal control officer.
-Animal control officers and Animal control enforcement officers shall be authorized to enforce this chapter in all respects, including, but not limited to, the apprehension and impoundment of animals found to warrant such action and issue criminal citations, including misdemeanor and felony charges, and/or notice of violation and stipulation for violations of this title.
+Animal control officers and Animal control enforcement officers shall be authorized to enforce this chapter in all respects, including, but not limited to, the apprehension and impoundment of animals found to warrant such action and issue criminal citations, including misdemeanor and felony charges as permitted by state law, and/or notice of violation and stipulation for violations of this title.
 Such officers shall further carry out all lawful duties prescribed or delegated by the director.